 but it aggregates by distinct values.

-const count = await db.fighters.count({
+const count = await db.trees.count({

 where: {